maplibre/maplibre-gl-js-docs/docs/pages/example/set-perspective.md

 ---
 title: Set pitch and bearing
-description: >-
-  Map options extend [`CameraOptions`](/mapbox-gl-js/api/#cameraoptions), so you can set more than just center and zoom.
+description: Initialize a map with pitch and bearing camera options.
 topics:
   - Camera
 thumbnail: set-perspective